wangerekaharun/StreamReactions/README.md

 ![Stream Reactions](https://github.com/wangerekaharun/StreamReactions/blob/master/images/reactions.png)

-Reactions are mostly found on most social media apps and there's a number of them which are famously known:
+Reactions are mostly found on most social media apps and there's a number of them that are famously known:

 - Like
 - Favourite/Love